Integralist/integralist.co.uk/content/posts/statistic-basics.md

 When dealing with quartiles (see above), you're splitting your data into quarters.
 When dealing with percentiles, you're splitting your data into percentages.
 Each percentage is a percentile.
 For example, the 20th percentile is the value that is found 20% into your data.

 > Note: quartiles are a type of percentile.
 For example, the lower quartile is the 25th percentile.
-Where as the upper quarter is the 75th percentile.
+Whereas the upper quarter is the 75th percentile.
 The median (or Q2) is the 50th percentile.

 Percentiles are generally used as a means for identifing values for a specific percentage of your users.
 For example, if your dataset reported performance numbers, then you could look at the value at the 95th percentile of the data and say "95% of our users are seeing this measure of performance".
 Which is more relevant than looking at the average (i.e. mean/median/mode) of that performance data.